 Medication such as antipsychotics can be used to relieve symptoms of psychosis that are experienced with schizophrenia.
 Based on the symptoms of the individual, different types of antipsychotics are prescribed for the best results.
 Cadabams' multispecialty team provides the necessary medication treatment required to manage symptoms while increasing the functioning of individuals with schizophrenia.

-Psychotherapeutic interventions such as group therapy, family therapy, and cognitive behavioral therapy are effective in the treatment of schizophrenia.
+Psychotherapeutic interventions such as group therapy, family therapy, and cognitive behavioural therapy are effective in the treatment of schizophrenia.
+Cadabams counselors assist patients by employing a personalized approach that integrates psychotherapy and holistic support, helping individuals to develop coping mechanisms and resilience in managing the symptoms of their conditions.

 Cadabams provides residents with the required training that would help them understand the importance of interpersonal relationships and the various social skills associated with maintaining them.
 Social skill training helps the individual identify social cues and respond to them appropriately.
 This could help in the management of schizophrenia symptoms while also ensuring high levels of functioning in society.

-With assistance from NGOs or social workers, vocational rehabilitation aims to help residents to develop skills that could help them with employment.
-Through these programs, the individuals learn the skills required to maintain a stable job and earn a livelihood.
+With assistance from NGOs or social workers, vocational rehabilitation aims to help residents develop skills that could help them with employment.
+Through these Schizophrenia programs, individuals learn the skills required to maintain a stable job and earn a livelihood.

 Rehabilitation for Schizophrenia

-With proper psychosocial treatments, it is possible for individuals to manage their symptoms, regain a sense of independence and build meaningful relationships to live a functional life in society.
-Therapeutic interventions combined with medication and consistent community support can create a huge difference in the behaviors and lifestyles of individuals with schizophrenia.
-And where else would this be possible then at rehab?
+With proper psychosocial treatments, it is possible for individuals to manage their symptoms, regain a sense of independence, and build meaningful relationships to live a functional life in society.
+Therapeutic interventions combined with medication and consistent community support can create a huge difference in the behaviours and lifestyles of individuals with schizophrenia.
+And where else would this be possible than at rehab?

 Rehabilitation provides individuals with a relaxing and stable environment where they can avail mental health services and psychosocial treatments all under one roof.
 This ensures that you or your loved one have a safe space to heal in the presence of mental health professionals.
 The bond created between the professional and the resident is crucial to creating a hopeful atmosphere, leading to your path to recovery.

-At Cadabams' world-class rehab facility, our multispecialty professionals have carefully curated a program specifically for Schizophrenia.
-Our treatment processes are further personalized to meet the needs and expectations of you and your loved one.
+At Cadabams' world-class rehab facility, our multispecialty professionals have carefully curated a program specifically for schizophrenia.
+Our treatment processes are further personalised to meet the needs and expectations of you and your loved one.
 Our various therapy groups also allow the resident to be constantly engaged in their recovery process.

-Cadabams' wide range of assessments and evaluations, along with the solution-oriented approach applied to treatment makes it one of the best schizophrenia treatment centers in India.
+Cadabams' wide range of assessments and evaluations, along with the solution-oriented approach applied to treatment, make it one of the best schizophrenia treatment centres in India.
 Our clinicians stay with you every step of the way to ensure a comfortable journey to recovery.

 Schizophrenia Severity Self-Assesment